seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

 	![App10](images/App10.png)

+## Summary
-	Conclusion: Inventory Management System App successfully automated the process of update price request approval.
+Inventory Management System App successfully automated the process of update price request approval.
 Stakeholders can easily identify the details of the product to be approved and once it get approved it will automatically update in website as well as database.

+## Additional References